IMBurbank/gatsd/README.md

 ### Windows Subsystem for Linux (WSL)

-Windows compatibility has only been tested using Windows 10 with [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about) (WSL).
+Windows compatibility has only been tested using Windows 10 with [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about 'About WSL') (WSL).

 Since Windows programs can't safely change files within the local Linux filesystem, development should be done on one of your normal local drives (such as C: or D:).

 ### Dev Server Event Handling

-It is a [known issue](https://docs.docker.com/docker-for-windows/troubleshoot/#volumes) in Docker for Windows that inotify does not work on shared volumes.
+It is a [known issue](https://docs.docker.com/docker-for-windows/troubleshoot/#volumes 'Docker-for-Windows Troubleshooting - Volumes') in Docker for Windows that inotify does not work on shared volumes.
 This means that running `gatsby develop` in a docker container and editing the files locally will not trigger webpack-dev-server updates.

 This limitation can be addressed in a few ways:

 -	Save file edits inside the running Docker container to trigger watch events normally.
--	Turn on polling within the file-watcher used by Gatsby ([chokidar](https://www.npmjs.com/package/chokidar)) (I am currently looking into better support along this avenue).
+-	Turn on polling within the file-watcher used by Gatsby ([chokidar](https://www.npmjs.com/package/chokidar 'Chokidar NPM Package')).
 -	Set up you own preferred file-watcher to send events to the dev-server.

 Ideally, Windows and Docker will get this issue worked out.
 Until then, I'll update this section with additional advice on inotify events as I get them.